aaltepet/asciiquarium-osx-screensaver/README.md

 # Asciiquarium macOS Screensaver

-A native macOS screensaver that brings the beloved asciiquarium terminal application to your screen saver.
+A native macOS screensaver and application that brings the beloved asciiquarium terminal application to your screen saver and desktop.

 ## Overview

-This project ports the popular [asciiquarium](https://github.com/cmatsuoka/asciiquarium) Perl script to a native macOS screensaver using the ScreenSaver framework.
-Experience the nostalgic charm of ASCII art aquarium animations right on your Mac's screen saver.
+This project ports the popular [asciiquarium](https://github.com/cmatsuoka/asciiquarium) Perl script to native macOS using Swift and the ScreenSaver/AppKit frameworks.
+Experience the nostalgic charm of ASCII art aquarium animations right on your Mac's screen saver or in a standalone application window.

+**License**: GNU General Public License v2 (GPL-2.0) - matching the original asciiquarium

 ## Features